The 3 Best Stretches for Mountain Biking

 Mountain biking includes many variants such as cross country, trail riding, all mountain, downhill, free ride, urban riding, dirt jumping and trials during multiple terrains.
 It’s a workout that truly tests your endurance, core strengths and sense of adventure.

 Mountain biking over irregular terrain, ascents, descents and varying altitudes uses muscle groups from all over the body.
 The major muscles involved in mountain biking include:

 - The main muscle groups that are constantly worked in mountain biking are the quadriceps and the glutes.
 The quadriceps are located on the front of the thighs, while the glutes are the muscles that make up the buttocks.

 - Opposite of the quadriceps, on the back of the thighs, are the hamstrings.
-The hamstrings get an intense workout when you stand up and pump the pedals during terrain ascents.
+The hamstrings get an intense workout on the up-stroke of the pedal and when you stand up and pump the pedals during terrain ascents.

 Most Common Mountain Biking Injuries

 The most common injuries associated with mountain biking are abrasions, scrapes, cuts and bruises, however some more serious injuries can include:

 - Concussion, fractures (commonly the clavicle or collarbone and the wrist) and spinal injuries, which are usually the result of falls from the bike;